Today In History logo TIH

 Two South Vietnamese pilots dropped napalm on their own president's palace.
 February 27, 1962.
 They were supposed to be on routine patrol.
 Instead they banked hard over Saigon and unloaded everything on the Independence Palace.
 Nguyễn Văn Cử and Phạm Phú Quốc — trained by Americans, flying American planes, trying to kill America's chosen ally.
 Diem survived by hiding in the basement.
 One bomb crashed through the third floor but didn't detonate.
 The pilots radioed they'd done it to end corruption and nepotism, then fled to Cambodia.
 Washington kept backing Diem anyway.
 Twenty months later, different officers would finish the job.

-Juan Bosch took office in February 1963 as the Dominican Republic's first democratically elected president in 38 years.
+Juan Bosch took office as president of the Dominican Republic in February 1963, the country's first democratically el…

 Italy admitted the Leaning Tower of Pisa was actually falling.